uetchy/create-create-app/README.md

 Then you can see the `templates/default` folder where the actual template files go.

+Note that `.gitignore` files should be named `gitignore` to avoid being ignored on publishing.

 ### 3. Build the app (TypeScript only)

 Run `npm run build` or `yarn build` to transpile TypeScript code into JavaScript.
 If you chose the default template, this step is not necessary.